Obarun/66/doc/tree.md

 If *tree* is not specified, the command manages all services within all *enabled* trees available of the system.

-Required by dependencies of *tree* are also managed in chains.
-For example, if the `treefoo` tree is stopped and required by `treebar`', `treebar` will be stopped first.
+required-by dependencies of *tree* are also managed in chains.
+For example, if the `treefoo` tree is stopped and required-by `treebar`', `treebar` will be stopped first.
 This process occurs recursively.

 #### Options